akcochrane/TEfits/README.md

     ##                          proportionalSpearmanChange pValSpearmanChange
     ## response ~ trial_number:                 0.03537264                  0

 Alternatively, a similar model can be fit using the Bayesian package `brms`.
-This takes a bit longer, but provides more information about the model.
+This takes a bit longer, but provides much more flexibility and information about the model.

 ``` r
 # fit a `TEbrm` model